LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/terminal/basic-commands.rst

 ------------------------------

 Moving from a GUI to a CLI can be difficult when we are so used to dragging our files from one folder to another.
+One of the difficulties is simply figuring out where we are in the filesystem!
 Here are some key indicators that the terminal gives us to show where we are:

 .. index:: ! prompt